 b.
 NPD 1000.3, The NASA Organization.

-Each institutional scientific collection and/or planned collection, or a group of related institutional scientific collections, will be curated according to its respective NASA Policy Requirements (NPR) document, in its responsible NASA Center, with the respective NASA Directorate being responsible for implementation of this policy.
-In each case, the authority and responsibilities shall be as follows.
+a.
+Each institutional scientific collection and/or planned collection, or a group of related institutional scientific collections, will be curated according to its respective NASA Procedural Requirements (NPR) document, in its responsible NASA Center, with the respective NASA Directorate being responsible for implementation of this policy.
+In each case, the authority and responsibilities will be as follows.